Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | October 2, 2021

 Baylor Stats and Trends

-- The Bears covered the spread in their only game when underdogs by 3.5 points or more.

-- Baylor's games this year have gone over the point total in 75% of its opportunities (three times in four games with a set point total).
+- Baylor's games this season have gone over the point total in 75% of its opportunities (three times in four games with a set point total).

 - When Baylor puts up more than 19.8 points, it is 3-1 against the spread and 4-0 overall.

-- When Baylor piles up more than 311.5 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Baylor piles up more than 311.5 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Bears have four giveaways this season, while the Cowboys have six takeaways .
+- This year the Bears have four turnovers, two fewer than the Cowboys have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.